-Jade, Juros, Jasper

 TO BE CONTINUED....

 This story (and next week's installment) is a continuation of my previous series, "The Clan of Outcasts".
-If you've been following the series, you may have recognized some of the characters referenced here--did you?
-Follow the hyperlinked text earlier to read more of the series!
+If you've been following the series, did you recognized some of the characters referenced here?
+Follow the hyperlinked text to read more of the series!